On eating eggs and learning new words

 Seven Things I do

 We assimilate vocabulary through listening, watching, reading, writing, speaking, interacting with others.
-The contribution of each is the subject much research, but a combination of all those is probably best (see Feng).
+The contribution of each is the subject of much research, but a combination of all those is probably best (see Feng).
 I try to keep up or increase my vocabulary in several languages, using a combination of various ways for each.
 I practice German very regularly and aim for a decent fluency at some point.
 My goal for Romanian is much more limited.
 I just want to learn the basics of it and therefore need a limited vocabulary.
 The objective is really to help me teach languages to my students from Romania (there is now a sizable Romanian community in Brussels).

 These are seven things I do at this stage.
 Hopefully, they will give you some ideas and inspiration.